yashverma886622-dot/web-dev-sem-2-assignment-1/README.md

 # web-dev-sem-2-assignment-1

-# Smart Event Dashboard
 # Project Description

-Smart Event Dashboard ek simple web-based application hai jisme users events add, display aur manage kar sakte hain.
+The Smart Event Dashboard is a simple web-based application that allows users to add, display, and manage events dynamically.

-Yeh project HTML, CSS aur Vanilla JavaScript ka use karke banaya gaya hai without any external libraries or frameworks.
+This project is built using HTML, CSS, and Vanilla JavaScript without using any external libraries or frameworks.

-Is project ka main focus hai:
+The main goal of this project is to demonstrate:

 DOM Manipulation